The Iowa fiasco rings the death knell of a failed 50-year experiment

 Warren was visibly irritated by the question as she left the stage.
 Later, MSNBC played our exchange with Warren for then-Democratic presidential hopeful Julian Castro.
 "Our country has changed a lot in those 50 years … Demographically, it is not reflective of the United States as a whole, certainly not of the Democratic party," Castro replied.
 "I don't believe that forever we should be married to Iowa and New Hampshire going first."

-Gilberto Hinojosa, chair of the Texas Democratic Party, appeared on Democracy Now! not long after Warren's dismissal of the issue.
+Gilberto Hinojosa, chair of the Texas Democratic party, appeared on Democracy Now! not long after Warren's dismissal of the issue.
 "Texas is the second-largest state in the country, probably the most diverse state in the country.
 Forty per cent of the population in the state is Hispanic.
 Fifteen per cent is either African-American or Asian-American.
 We are a majority-minority state, as is California and New Mexico," Hinojosa said.
 "I'm from the Rio Grande Valley of Texas.
 There's about 1.4 million people that live in the Rio Grande Valley, about 90 percent Latino.
 It's as if we would have our primary in the Rio Grande Valley of Texas and have candidates spending three months there, continuously going to barbecues and different events that were being sponsored by the local elected officials.
 Nobody would think that would be representative."

 What would be representative?
 According to the Pew Research Center, the Democratic party is now more than 40 per cent nonwhite.
 Compare that with Iowa, which is more than 90 per cent white, and New Hampshire at 93 per cent white, according to the U.S. census as of 2018.
 One can anecdotally verify these numbers by viewing video of just about any campaign event in either state, as the camera pans across a sea of white faces.